A construction of slice knots via annulus twists: Introduction

+{\ref{conj:2}} \begin{dummmy} Let $HD$ be a handle diagram of $B^4$ without 3-handles.
+Then the belt-sphere of any $2$-handle of $HD$ is a ribbon knot. \end{dummmy}

+Note that, if Conjecture \ref{conj:2} is true, then slice knots in Theorem \ref{thm:main1} and Gompf, Scharlemann and Thompson's slice knots in \cite{GST} are ribbon.
+In this sense, to solve Conjecture \ref{conj:2} is the first step toward an affirmative answer to the slice-ribbon conjecture.
+For the details, see Section 6.

 This paper is organized as follows: In Section 2, we recall some definitions which we will use.
 In Section 3, we prove the main result (Theorem \ref{thm:main1}).
 First, we give a handle decomposition of $W(K_n)$.
 After adding a canceling 2/3-handle pair to $W(K_n)$ suitably, we prove $W(K_n) \approx B^4$.
 In Section 4, we give an alternative proof of Theorem \ref{thm:main1} in a special case by a log transformation.
-In Section 5, we give a sufficient condition for a slice knot to be ribbon.
+In Section 5, we give a sufficient condition for given slice knots to be ribbon (Lemma \ref{lem:ribbon}).
 As an application, we prove Theorem \ref{thm:ribbon}.
-In Section 6, we discuss some questions.\\
+In Section 6, we give two conjectures.\\

-\nbf{Notations.} We denote by $M_K(n)$ the 3-manifold obtained from $S^3$ by $n$-surgery on $K$ and by $X_{K}(n)$ the smooth $4$-manifold obtained from $B^4$ by attaching a $2$-handle along $K$ with framing $n$.
-The symbol $\approx$ stands for a diffeomorphism.
+\nbf{Notations.} We denote by $M_K(n)$ the 3-manifold obtained from $S^3$ by $n$-surgery on $K$ and by $X_{K}(n)$ the smooth $4$-manifold obtained from $B^4$ by attaching a $2$-handle along $K$ with framing $n$.w The symbol $\approx$ stands for a diffeomorphism.
+We denote by $\mathcal{K}$ the knot $8_{20}$ and by $\mathcal{K}_n$ $(n \in \Z)$ the knot obtained from $8_{20}$ with the annulus presentation in Figure \ref{fig:Def-BP}.
 In figures, we denote by $\sim$ an isotopy and by $\to$ a handle slide, a handle canceling or a blow-up.